Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![top bar universe history](./images/top-bar-universe-history.png)

 The game keep your past view of the universe for a few turns.
 If this is not the first turn, you can look back into the history.
-The "trash bin" button clear the history prior to what you are viewing.

 #### Command plan buttons